Michele LANCIONE

 Visiting Professor of Urban Studies, University of Sheffield

-His qualitative work offers a critical approach to home and homelessness, focusing on an intersectional reading of housing and inhabitation and on the politics of life at the margins in the contemporary urban.
+His qualitative work offers a critical approach to home and homelessness, focusing on a relational reading of housing and habitation and on processes of dispossession in the contemporary urban.
 In recent years he mainly worked on Bucharest, Romania, where he conducted a multi-sited ethnography on racialised dispossession, which also resulted in a feature documentary around Roma-led housing struggle entitled It started raining.

 In Turin, Michele is working on a 5-year European Research Council starting grant project entitled Inhabiting Radical Housing, as well as on a 4-year Italian Ministry of Universities project on Precarious Housing in Eastern Europe.
 He is also co-directing the ‘Beyond Inhabitation’ research lab, with AbdouMaliq Simone.